code-iai/iai_tiago/iai_tiago/README.md

 Press the Stop button next to "head_manager: Running".
 It should change into "Stopped Stopped by user request.".

+# Disable localization on the robot
+Press the Stop button next to "localizer"

 # Use Joystick
 To move the robot base, press the Start button to enable base movement, then use the little joysticks.